keplerlab/and/README.md

 ## Reaching Out

-Doing anything interesting with chatbot or want to share your favorite tips and tricks?
+Doing anything interesting or want to share your favorite tips and tricks?
 Feel free to reach out with ideas for features or requests.